 Try buying your insurance weeks (rather than days) ahead of the policy going live.

-Paying by the month for your cover can make it more manageable within your budget, but it's usually the most expensive option overall.
+Paying by the month for cover can make it more manageable for your budget, but it's usually the most expensive option.

 When paying monthly, you're effectively borrowing the year's premium to repay in instalments.
 This typically comes with interest, hiking the overall cost.